SwissDataScienceCenter/renku-frontend-buildpacks/README.md

 configuring the appropriate environment.

-The `selector` builder acts as an orchestrator, integrating various frontend frameworks and essential tools (like Python dependency management and kernel installers) to create ready-to-use images.
+The `selector` builder acts as an orchestrator, integrating various frontend frameworks and essential tools (like Python dependency management and Jupyter kernel installers) to create ready-to-use images.
 This allows Renku users to focus on their data science work without deep knowledge of underlying containerization.